neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ![](figures/setting-reminders.png)

 This opens up a field where you can specify a reminder.
-There is a drop-down selection that is set as a clock by default.
-With this option selected, you can specify a date and a time for a reminder.
+By default, the reminder is a date and time reminder as shown by the clock icon to the left.
+You can specify whatever date and a time you would like for a reminder.
+The other type of reminder is a location based reminder, which we will describe in detail below.

 ![](figures/setting-time-reminders.png)